Best Bars in Melbourne 2021

 Black Pearl - Fitzroy

-Bomba is launching out with Vermouth of sophistication,, including an amazing Vermouth from Barcelona that's alluringly aromatic.
+Bomba serves Vermouth of sophistication,, including an amazing Vermouth from Barcelona that's alluringly aromatic.
 Vermouth is big in Barcelona right now, notably some hip specialist Vermouth bars.
 Often drunk at the start of the evening with snacks, Bomba pleases with its unique Vermouth range served up with snacks such as Smoked almonds and olives.
-Check out The Independent publication from the UK on Vermouth back in vogue - time to rediscover Vermouth.
-It's taking over gin and tonic as drink of the moment.

 Jesse Gerner exudes Iberian passion in the kitchen and with Vanessa are such congenial hosts.
 They seek to please in attention to the detail, treating customers as VIP guests.
 No pretension.
-The Aylesbury was a hit and Anada in Gertrude St is another success.
-Jesse and Vanessa have much to bring to Taste of Melbourne.
+Jesse and Vanessa have much to bring to Melbourne with their classy expressions.

 Bomba Bar's transformation to a Spanish Workers bar is impressive.
 The ambience is rustic, alluring and warm.
 Use of textures is top notch, including recycled timbers, woven straw light shades, copper reinforced benches, and sexy lighting tones with red and orange tinge.